nikcleju/IT_Course/Lectures/04_ErrorControlCoding.md

 ### How to look at matrix-vector multiplications

-* Fits perfectly with vector space / basis / linear combination
+* Vector spaces can be perfectly described with matrix-vector multiplications
     * Matrix columns/rows = elements of the basis
     * The output vector = the vector
     * The multiplicated vector = the coefficients of the linear combination